-NeuroQ vs Prevagen: which one of these over-the-counter brain pills is going to have a bigger and better impact on your memory, focus, and overall cognitive function?
-We bring them face to face to help you decide which one is the right one for you and how they compare to other nootropics on the market.
+NeuroQ vs Prevagen: which one of these over-the-counter brain pills is going to have a healthier and better impact on your memory, focus, and overall cognitive function?
+We compare their ingredients and other important information to help you decide which one is right for you and how they compare to other nootropics on the market.

 Summary:

-Despite being higher priced ($69.95 vs $39.99), we’ve found NeuroQ to be a better supplement than Prevagen due to the fact that it contains more ingredients, and the ingredients themselves have more evidence behind them showing that it can boost your memory and focus.
-With that said, for the price that is being charged for NeuroQ, you can easily find even better nootropics on the market.
+Despite being higher priced ($69.95 vs. $39.99), we rate NeuroQ as a better supplement than Prevagen because it has more ingredients and its ingredients have more evidence supporting cognitive benefits.
+However, looking at the price of NeuroQ, you can find even better nootropics on the market with some research.

 What do we recommend?